 The minimum charge is one 80 litre bag or single item.

 Any decision made by our staff about trade waste will be final and prices are non-negotiable.
-Our staff will charge the maximum load price if you try to negotiate on cost.

 Prices per 80 litre sack or single item: